What's on @ The Co-op

 Pickles, jams, chutneys, lacto-ferments, dehydrated tid-bits and everything in between - preserving a glut from your garden or saving favourites at the height of their season is a great way to embrace the seasons and actively participate our the local food ecosystem.

-Join Fay and Charlie at Quercus Hall, Saturday 18th February for a cuppa and chat all about preserving.
+Join Fay and Charlie at Quercus Hall, Saturday 18th February at 10am for a cuppa and chat all about preserving.
 If you have a favourite preserve to share, bring a jar along with the recipe to inspire others.
 Tea and coffee will be provided - plus some cheese and biscuits for savoury taste testing, and scones and cream for the sweet!

 Sorry, we couldn't find any posts.
 Please try a different search.